-The IDHS was founded in 1964 and is dedicated to preserving the history of the Irwin District of Western Australia through our research office and museums located at the Old Police Station and Russ Cottage.
+The IDHS was founded in 1964 and is dedicated to preserving the history of the Irwin Districts of Western Australia through our research office and three museums located at the Old Dongara Police Station, Russ Cottage and The Packout Room.

-The Society is not for profit organisation entirely staffed by volunteers.
+The IDHS is a non-profit organisation entirely staffed by volunteers.

 The Irwin Districts Historical Society is an association of people voluntarily working together in a spirit of stewardship to advance the history, culture and natural heritage of the Irwin Shire as a vital force in the development of a sustainable present and future for the Shire and its people.

 Our five year Strategic Plan 2019-2024 is available for download.

 You can view the objectives of the IDHS here.

 You are cordially invited to become a member, see the ‘Join Us’ page!